 Should there be evidence beyond reasonable doubt that no act of gross negligence or market manipulation has taken place, there would be no need for OKEx to hide behind anonymous monikers and resort to sloppy, unsophisticated propaganda.
 The course of events surrounding the BCH hard fork are indicative of market manipulation and deceit.

 As an active market participant and liquidity provider in the global spot and derivative markets, we are calling for regulation and transparency at OKEx in order to promote and maintain a healthy and fair trading environment.

 The information contained in this post (the “Information”) has been prepared solely for informational purposes, is in summary form, and does not purport to be complete.
 The Information is not, and is not intended to be, an offer to sell, or a solicitation of an offer to purchase, any securities.
-Any offering and sale of securities by us or any related entity (if any) would be made only on the basis of certain transaction documents and, as the case may be, an offering memorandum and related governing and subscription documents pertaining to any such offering and sale.

 The Information does not provide and should not be treated as giving investment advice.
 The Information does not take into account specific investment objectives, financial situation or the particular needs of any prospective investor.
 No representation or warranty is made, expressed or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of the Information.
 We do not undertake to update the Information.
 It should not be regarded by prospective investors as a substitute for the exercise of their own judgment or research.
 Prospective investors should consult with their own legal, regulatory, tax, business, investment, financial and accounting advisers to the extent that they deem it necessary, and make any investment decisions based upon their own judgment and advice from such advisers as they deem necessary and not upon any view expressed herein.